lit/lit.dev/packages/lit-dev-content/samples/tutorials/CONTRIBUTING.md

     // Set to true if there is an "after" directory for this step or if it is
     // the last step in the tutorial. hasAfter?: boolean;
+    // Set to true if there should be no "solve" button for this step; in this
+    // case no "after" folder is required. noSolve?: boolean;
   }[]
 }
 ```